COVID-19 Testing Locations and Information

 - Test results are not provided at the testing locations.
 Your swab will be sent to an OhioHealth lab for analysis.

-Your test results are usually available within 24 hours.
+Your test results are usually available within one to three days.
 The provider who ordered your test may contact you to review the results.
 The test results will also be available within MyChart as soon as they are posted.

 All patients should self-quarantine at home until they receive their test results.
 While self-quarantining, contact your primary care provider if you develop: